 What is DMARC anyway?

 DMARC means "Domain-based Message Authentication, Reporting and Conformance" and is a validation system that aims to detect email spoofing (emails with a forged sender address) and to give spam a hard time.
-It provides a mechanism to allow receiving mail exchangers to check if the domain of the mailserver that sends out the emails, matches the domain specified in the email address of the 'From:' field and that neither email nor attachments have been modified on the way.
+It provides a mechanism to allow receiving mail exchangers to check if the domain of the mailserver that sends out the emails matches the domain specified in the email address of the 'From:' field and that neither email nor attachments have been modified on the way.

-Why are the supporter email addresses weird?
+Why do the supporter email addresses look strange?

-We generate a new FROM address like susan.mayer.HASHNUMBER@subdomain.your-ngo-domain.org and send the protest mail with this address in the 'From:' field.
+Instead, we generate a new FROM address like susan.mayer.HASHNUMBER@action.organisationname.org and send the protest mail with this address in the 'From:' field.
 Now the target mail server sees a match between the sending mail server and the FROM address and accepts the mail.

-But what happens when a target wants to reply to the protester?
+What happens when a target wants to reply to the protester?

-The target can simply answer to this generated email address, because Campaignion saves a mapping between the real supporter address (email@example.com) and the generated one (susan.mayer.HASHNUMBER@subdomain.your-ngo-domain.org).
-Then, when the target answers to the generated email address, our mail server receives the answer, looks up the real supporter address and forwards the email to the supporter.
+The target can simply answer to this generated email address, because Campaignion saves a mapping between the real supporter address (firstname.lastname@example.org) and the generated one (susan.mayer.HASHNUMBER@action.organisationname.org).
+When the target answers to the generated email address, our mail server receives the answer, looks up the real supporter address and forwards the email to the supporter.

 My site sends mails from email@example.com (or something similar) in the 'From:' field, but I want the email address of my NGO!
 What can I do?